-Should I Add Solar Panels to My New Home’s System?
+Should I Add Solar Panels to My New Home’s Existing System?

 The cost of your existing solar system is likely already included in your mortgage, making payments seamless and affordable.
 You’ve already made the smart decision to go solar by purchasing a new home, so the question is no longer if solar is right for you –but rather is the system right for you?

-As stated in An Overview of the California Solar Mandate, “Builders use an estimate for each property that’s based on the building’s floor space and climate zone in which it’s located” (news.energysage.com).
-These solar systems are designed to meet the needs of the home, rather than the homebuyer.
+As stated in An Overview of the California Solar Mandate, Most solar systems are designed to meet the needs of the home, rather than the homebuyer.
 Therefore, they often fall short of producing what the homeowner needs to offset their monthly electricity usage.

-If you were expecting a $0 bill, and are still noticing a debit on your monthly statement each month –you may benefit from a solar system addition.
+Even if your new home already has a solar system installed, you have the option of adding solar panels to your existing system!
+Assuming there is room on your roof, additional panels can be a smart choice whether you purchased or leased your existing system.
+If you were expecting a $0 bill, and are still noticing a debit on your monthly statement each month -you may benefit from adding panels to the existing system.
 Have you lived in the home long enough to receive a utility bill?
 An energy advisor can accurately determine a system size with a few months of usage history.

-*The statewide solar formula used to size new home solar system does not account for the extreme heat in the San Joaquin Valley.
+*The statewide solar formula used to size new home solar systems does not account for the extreme heat in the San Joaquin Valley.
 New homeowners with these undersized solar systems experience balances owed during months of high heat (June, July, August, Sept) on their NEM (Net Energy Metering) statement.
 However, because solar billing is on a 12-month cycle, they can get shocked with an end-of-cycle TrueUp bill which can be thousands of dollars.
 For more information, see How to Read Your Annual Solar True-Up (solarnegotiators.com/blog).
+If you find yourself having higher than expected monthly costs or a shockingly high True-Up bill at the end of the year, your home could be a perfect candidate for adding additional panels.

 What is the cost of adding a few panels?